xianda/octopress-category-list/README.md

 Notes:
 ------
 Be sure to insert above template files into `default_asides` array in `_config.yml`.
-And also you can define styles for 'tag-cloud' or 'category-list' in a `.scss` file.
+And also you can define styles for 'tag-cloud', 'category-list', or 'top-category-list' in a `.scss` file.
 (ex: `sass/custom/_styles.scss`)

 Licence: